+Living with dyslexia as an adult means its challenges every day.
 Simplified, dyslexia is a reading disability where a person struggles to connect the sound of words with the letters that create them.
 However, dyslexia is in fact an umbrella term for a range of related symptoms.
 Though difficulty reading is the hallmark of dyslexia, most adults with dyslexia can read.
 They have strategies that allow them to assimilate text, for example with different dyslexic tools for adults such as C-Pen.
 Beyond the reading challenge, adults with dyslexia may also be experiencing memory problems, difficulties with pronouncing words and nonspecific mental health issues.
 Therefore it is crucial to know the condition and how to deal with it.

 How dyslexic adults can cope

 Many adults with dyslexia may be having low self-esteem, carrying feelings of shame and humiliation that gives them lack confidence.
 This is one side of living with dyslexia as an adult.
 On the other hand, they thrive in careers that requests visual-spatial/kinesthetic talents such as entrepreneurs, engineers and business executives, with staff and assistants.
 They often display extreme work ethic, out-of-the-box thinking, and can be highly intuitive.
 Every person with dyslexia is unique and has to find their own way to cope.
 With the right social support and tools for dyslexic adults, there is likely to be a success.